Chino Valley Unified School District – Prayer at School Board Meetings

 Isaiah Martinez wanted to hand out candy canes to his classmates at Christmas time.
 Attached to the candies was a message about the legend of candy canes, including a Christian message.
 His teacher would not allow him to hand out the gifts with this message attached.

-Brynn Williams – Sharing the Bible in School
+Brynn Williams – Sharing a Bible Verse in School

 Brynn Williams, a first grader, took her family’s Star of Bethlehem to present to the class for an assignment on family holiday traditions.
 Before she could finish her presentation (which ended with a recitation of John 3:16), her teacher shut down her presentation because she’s “not allowed to talk about the Bible in school.”